mnov88/gdpred/content/index.md

 ...
 Where the labyrinthine chaos of data protection rulings has been coaxed into something that might, under favorable lighting and with one eye closed, resemble navigable terrain.

-Here lurk not dragons, but something far more terrifying: the Court of Justice of the European Union — an assembly of perpetually dissatisfied grandparents whose  collective mission appears to be ensuring that legal clarity remains purely theoretical and concision is punished with 174 additional paragraphs.
+Here lurk not dragons, but something far more terrifying: the Court of Justice of the European Union — an assembly of individuals whose collective mission appears to be ensuring that legal clarity remains purely theoretical and concision is punished with 174 additional paragraphs.

 "_But what about Case C-40/17?_" you ask innocently.